Ital: Drugs

+Other restrictions

 The strictest interpretations also avoid the consumption of rock salt (sea salt can be substituted), and food that has been preserved by canning or drying, and even prohibit the use of metal cooking utensils.
 In this case, only clay and wood cooking pots, crockery, and cutlery are used.
 Few adherents of ital follow the strictest interpretation; some Rastafarians do not adhere to them at all.